-.
+\\\\\.
 (3) A. Writing and study in depth of a particular genre (e.g., fiction, poetry, drama) resulting in a coordinated project.
 May be retaken with different topics to a maximum of nine hours.

 ENG 805 Writing Project Summer Institute.
 (1-6) A. Prerequisite: Departmental approval.
 Collaborative, intensive experience in writing and teaching writing, focusing on writing process and development of best practice pedagogy for writing and literacy instruction in all content areas and grade levels, K-16.
-Credit will not be awarded to students who have credit for ENG 863.

-ENG 806 Topics in Modern Rhetoric: .
+ENG 806 Topics in Modern Rhetoric:

+\\\\\.
 (3) A. Study in depth of selected major authors, theories, research and/or pedagogical approaches in twentieth-century rhetoric.
 May be retaken with a different topic to a maximum of six hours.